 This report has been prepared in compliance with the public disclosure requirements of the Insurance (Group Supervision) Rules 2011 of the Bermuda Monetary Authority (the "BMA").
-In fulfillment of the public disclosure rules, this report contains information regarding Sompo International Holdings, Ltd. ("Sompo International") and its group of companies ("the Group").
-In line with BMA reporting requirements for 2022, the financial information, consolidated financial results and financial position included in this report (inclusive of the enhanced capital requirement and minimum solvency margin) are those of Endurance Specialty Insurance Ltd. ("ESIL", "the Company") and its subsidiaries on a consolidated basis.
-ESIL is the Bermuda domiciled, Class 4, designated insurer of the Group.
+In fulfillment of the public disclosure rules, this report contains information regarding Sompo International Holdings, Ltd. ("Sompo International", "SIH") and its group of companies ("the Group").
+In line with BMA reporting requirements for 2024, the financial information, consolidated financial results and financial position included in this report (inclusive of the enhanced capital requirement and minimum solvency margin) are those of SIH and Endurance Specialty Insurance Ltd. ("ESIL", "the Company") and its subsidiaries on a consolidated basis.
+SIH is the Bermuda domiciled, Group designated insurer.
+ESIL is the Bermuda domiciled, Class 4 insurer.
 All other information provided in this report for the Group refers to the entire group of companies of Sompo International.
 Refer to the Organizational Chart - Appendix A. All financial information reported is on the basis of International Financial Reporting Standards except where noted.
 The amounts reported in tables are expressed in thousands of United States dollars, except for ratios, share and per share amounts.
 The amounts reported in text are expressed in millions of United States dollars.